 7. Invoice Financing (Factoring)

 Invoice factoring is used by B2B businesses that invoice their clients after goods or services are delivered.
-Instead of waiting 30 to 90 days or more for the client to pay, the business submits the accounts receivable to a factoring company, which then advances most of the invoice’s value to the business immediately.
+Instead of waiting for net 30 payment terms or longer for the client to pay, the business submits the accounts receivable to a factoring company, which then advances most of the invoice’s value to the business immediately.
 Some factoring companies, such as Viva, provide same-day funding.
 When the client pays the factoring company, the factoring company then sends the business the remaining value of the invoice, minus a nominal factoring fee.
 There’s typically nothing for the business to pay back because the advance is paid off when the client pays their invoice.

 When Invoice Factoring Works Best